-Exclusion screens are refreshed quarterly.
-Any investment in a Fund that does not comply with the most recent screening, will be divested (or the relevant third-party service provider will be directed to divest if applicable) as soon as reasonably practicable after becoming aware of the non-compliance.
-This will take into account factors such as market liquidity and the availability of suitable alternative investments.
+Exclusion screens are applied at least quarterly.
+Any investment in a Fund that does not comply with the MAS Responsible Investment Policy in the most recent screening, will be divested as soon as reasonably practicable, usually within 4 weeks.
+This will take into account factors such as market liquidity.
+Following any changes made to the exclusion criteria, divestment will occur at the next quarterly screening or earlier if practicable.